 Did you know Nanit’s monitor was specifically designed to travel like a dream?
-It pairs with a compact travel mount, and has a built-in nightlight and white noise machine that can be controlled from its app.
+It pairs with a compact travel mount, and has a built-in nightlight that can be controlled from its app.
 So you can keep watch over baby and set the perfect sleep environment no matter where you go.

 - Toys and games

 Keep your little one entertained and engaged with a few easy-to-tote toys.
 When in doubt, a good ole guessing game works too (“I Spy: Airport Edition,” anyone?).

 Help your baby stick to a bedtime routine and unwind after a hectic day of taking in the sights with their favorite evening read.

 Take baby’s nursery to go with a crib that’s compact for use in even the smallest of hotel rooms.